pgpartman/pg_partman/doc/pg_partman.md

  * `p_source_table` - This option can be used when you need to move data into a partitioned table.
 Pass a schema qualified tablename to this parameter and any data in that table will be MOVED to the partition set designated by p_parent_table, creating any child tables as needed.
  * `p_ignored_columns` - This option allows for filtering out specific columns when moving data from the default/source to the target child table(s).
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
 Value is a text array of column names.
  * `p_override_system_value` - When moving data from the default or another source table to a partition set that has GENERATED ALWAYS column values, you may want to keep the values from the source vs having newly generated values.
 This allows you to set the `OVERRIDING SYSTEM VALUE` flag when inserting data.
 Note that you may need to reset the underlying sequence for the target generated columns when overriding inserted data.
+ * `p_ignore_infinity` - Boolean option for whether to ignore the values `infinity` and `-infinity` in the default table.
+If those values are required, the default table is the only table the pg_partman is aware of that can contain those values.
+Other unbounded child tables could be created to contain those values, but that is outside of the scope of pg_partman's maintenance and could cause conflicts with tables that pg_partman would try and create.
+CRITICAL NOTE: Excessive rows in the default or any unbounded table can greatly affect the partition maintenance performance.
+If long maintenance times are encountered when using this flag, please investigate row counts in the default table.
+Defaults to false.
  * Returns the number of rows that were moved from the parent table to partitions.
 Returns zero when source table is empty and partitioning is complete.